aaraney/sdml_scripts/wrf_hydro/compile_guide/README.md

 # Compiling WRF Hydro v5 on UAHPC
 1. ssh into the UAHPC.
 2. Enter `vim ~/.bashrc`
-3. Paste the bashrc file from github to the end of your .bashrc
+3. Append the bashrc file from github to the end of your .bashrc
 4. Exit the terminal and restart another ssh session on the UAHPC
 5. Download WRF Hydro v5 from [source](https://ral.ucar.edu/projects/wrf_hydro/model-code)
 	5. Follow link and right click on the source code download link and copy link.
 	5. Go to ssh session and `wget <paste-link>`
 6. Unpack source file with `tar -zxvf wrf_hydro_nwm_public-5.*`
 7. Change directories to the NDHMS folder. `cd wrf_hydro_nwm_public-5.*/trunk/NDHMS/`
 8. Run `./configure` select option 3